Application and Review Process

 - Human subject protection review.
 The Mayo Clinic Institutional Review Board (IRB) reviews all human subject research conducted at Mayo Clinic (Arizona, Florida and Rochester campuses) and research conducted at other facilities under the direction of Mayo staff.
 A guarantee that all human subject research at Mayo will be reviewed by the IRB has been given to the U.S. Department of Health and Human Services (HHS) in a Federalwide Assurance (FWA00005001).

-View the process flow for application review (PDF) (must be logged in to the Mayo network)
+View the process flow for application review (PDF)

 Frequently asked questions

 Where can I find a full list of CCaTS facilities?

 Visit the main pages for the Clinical Research and Trials Unit (CRTU) and shared/core laboratories.

 The staff, facilities (CRTU, shared/core labs) and resources of CCaTS are available to everyone involved in research at Mayo Clinic.

 What is the application process for using CCaTS facilities?

 Use the IRB's electronic application system, IRBe, to submit your protocol.
 Complete the IRBe application forms and submit to the Clinical Research and Trials Unit/Translational Technology Cores (CRTU/TTC), which is listed in the ancillary committee list.
 These forms include a place to attach items including the protocol abstract, budget, women and minority inclusion statements, consent forms, and statistical approval documentation.

 In the IRBe application, how do I apply to use CCaTS facilities?